Pangean megamonsoon: Jurassic

-Future work
+Model simulations

 Today, the presence of the Pangean megamonsoon is generally accepted by the paleoclimate community.
 There is a substantial amount of evidence, both in the geologic record and model simulations, to support its existence.
 Nevertheless, a significant amount of uncertainty still remains, particularly from a modeling perspective.
-One of the greater unknowns paleoclimatologists face is the impact of the Pangean mountain range.
+One of the greater unknowns paleoclimatologists face is the impact of the Central Pangean Mountains.
 Model simulations have suggested that without the presence of the mountain range, the monsoon circulation would have been substantially weakened.
-Geologists do know that Pangea did possess an extensive mountain range, which was probably comparable to the present-day Andes Mountains.

 Mountains were located to the north of the Tethys Ocean and resulted from the northward progression and subsequent subduction of the paleo-Tethyan plate.
 However, the height of these mountains has yet to be quantified.
 Scientists have acknowledged that approximating their elevation is of “capital importance”.
 Extremely high mountain ranges (rivaling the Himalayas) would have magnified atmospheric circulation, intensified the low pressure system, accelerated moisture transport to the coasts, and induced a rain shadow effect, promoting aridity on the leeward side of the range.

 Studies also continue to examine the impact of orbital cycles on the monsoon circulation.
 The monsoon during the late Triassic appears to have been particularly impacted by Milankovich cycles for a period extending over at least 22 million years.
 Orbital eccentricity seems to have significantly affected precipitation cycles, but further research is required to better understand this correlation.

-Climate modelers are additionally trying to further understand and account for the surface and deep water circulations of the Panthalassic Ocean.
+Climate modelers are trying to further understand and account for the surface and deep water circulations of the Panthalassic Ocean.
 The transport of heat resulting from these circulations significantly alters the simulated monsoon; therefore accurately representing them is of great importance.
 Continued research will eventually provide scientists with a much more complete comprehension of the progression and behavior of the megamonsoon that dominated the Pangean climate.